Embedding Stacked Polytopes on a Polynomial-Size Grid

 We are left with bounding the new \fw of the root.
-Let $S$ be the sum of the \fws of all the light edge subtrees of $h$ before balancing the nodes of $h$, which is also the \fw of the root at this time.
-By induction hypothesis $S\le dn\cdot d^{\log(k-1)}$.
-When balancing the light subtrees on a vertex $v$ we had increased by some $\delta$ at most $d-2$ times.
-The ``charge'' delta was not larger than the \fw of the corresponding $u_v^+$.
-The total increment at this stage is therefore at most $S$.
-The final increment by $\delta_r$ is also at most $S$.
-Therefore, we have that the \fw of the root is at most $S+(d-2)S+S=d\cdot S$ and the induction hypothesis holds for $k$.
+Let $S$ be the sum of the \fws of all the light edge subtrees of $h$ before balancing the nodes of $h$, which is also the \fw of the root minus 1 at this time.
+By the induction hypothesis we have $S\le md^{k-1}$.
+When balancing the light subtrees on a vertex $v$ we increased the \fw of the root by some $\delta$ at most $d-2$ times.
+The ``charge'' $\delta$ was not larger than the \fw of the corresponding $u_v^+$.
+The total increment at this stage is therefore less than $(d-2)S$.
+The final increment by $\delta_r$ is at most $S-1$.
+Therefore, we have that the \fw of the root is at most